Seasonal Fundraising Ideas: Holiday Donation Drives, Thanksgiving, Christmas & More

 1. Thanksgiving food drive

 Collect non-perishables and funds for local pantries.
-Run a 2–3 week drive before Thanksgiving.
+Run a 2 to 3 week drive before Thanksgiving.
 Use creative formats (scavenger hunt, team competition) to boost participation.
 Food drive fundraiser ideas for formats and tips.

 2. Pie sale or pre-order